0xInfection/Awesome-WAF/README.md

 - Some WAFs set their own cookies in requests (eg. Citrix Netscaler, Yunsuo WAF).
 - Some associate themselves with separate headers (eg. Anquanbao WAF, Amazon AWS WAF).
 - Some often alter headers and jumble characters to confuse attacker (eg. Citrix Netscaler, Big IP WAF).
-- Some (often rare) expose themselves in the `Server` header
+- Some (often rare) expose themselves in the `Server` header (eg. Approach WAF).
-- Some WAFs expose themselves in the response content (eg. DotDefender, Armor, truShield Sitelock).
+- Some WAFs expose themselves in the response content (eg. DotDefender, Armor, Sitelock).
 - Other WAFs reply with unusual response codes upon malicious requests (eg. WebKnight).

 ### Detection Techniques: